mtakahiro/gsf/docs/_build/html/_sources/parameters.rst.txt

    * - DELZ
      - float
      - Resolution for metallicity, in logZ.
+   * - ZFIX
+     - float
+     - (Optional) Metallicity will be fixed to this value if specified.
+In logZ.
+   * - ZEVOL
+     - int
+     - (Optional) If 1, metallicity for each age pixel will be set as a free parameter.
+If not, metallicity will be universal to all age pixels (or fixed if ZFIX is provided).
+   * - AMAX
+     - str
+     - (Optional) Maximum value for amplitude, in normal logarithmic scale.
+   * - AMIN
+     - str
+     - (Optional) Minimum value for amplitude, in normal logarithmic scale.
    * - AVMAX
      - float
-     - Maximum value for Av (dust attenuation in V-band), in mag.
+     - (Optional) Maximum value for Av (dust attenuation in V-band), in mag.
    * - AVMIN
      - float
-     - Minimum value for Av (dust attenuation in V-band), in mag.
+     - (Optional) Minimum value for Av (dust attenuation in V-band), in mag.
    * - ZMC
      - int
-     - If 1, set redshift as a free parameter in the primary MCMC step.
-0=no, 1=yes.
+     - If 1, redshift is set as a free parameter in the primary MCMC step.
+Otherwise, redshift is fixed to the input parameter.
+   * - F_MDYN
+     - int
+     - If 1, gsf uses dynamical mass (M_dyn column in CAT_BB) as a prior.
+Currently not supported.
+   * - BPASS
+     - int
+     - If 1, BPASS templates will be used.
+Currently not supported.

 **Parameters for a specific target**